FP Crown LogoFP Crown Logo

 Make the link easy to find.

-Pin it in the gc.
-Text it to everyone who showed interest.
+Pin it in the group chat Text it to everyone who showed interest.
 Screenshot the designs and slap a QR code in Canva.
 You’ve got way less admin work now because the Group Order Tool handles all the backend stuff.
 So put your energy into getting people to actually click that link and order.

 Use peer pressure for good.